 The Importance of Clinical Examination

-Physicians should measure compliance for patients prescribed a self-administered treatment because noncompliance is common ...
+Physicians should measure compliance for patients prescribed a self-administered treatment because noncompliance is common and physicians ...